3cham/hackathon-chatbot/README.md

       }
       ]

+JSON Parsing:
+ - key name is case insensitive
+ - JSON structure could be different, still be parsed if the keys are correct

 Client:
 - When the client is started, the IP address of the server must be provided beforehand
 - Call /api/register to server address to register itself with server